fabemit/fabPedal-Active/README.md

 ## Repository Contents

-This repository contains all design files for the fabPedals as follows:
+This repository contains all design files for the Actrive fabPedal as follows:

 - **`CAD` folder**: Contains CAD design files, including:
   - 3D `.stl` files of the parts